-You rush Resoulute Technique, because it is awesome, especially with low dex in the beginning, and then you walk to the Duelist zone, taking the life nodes along the way, skipping the damage and the armor nodes, leave them for later.
+At the start, you rush Resoulute Technique, because it is awesome, especially with low dex in the beginning, and then you walk to the Duelist zone, taking the life nodes along the way, skipping the damage and the armor nodes, leave them for later.

 After you have grabbed the shieldblock stuff there, the rest of the points goes into the damage nodes along the way.

 Reave is excellent both against mobs and bosses, it is the bread and butter skill.

 Reave + Multistrike + Melee Physical Damage + Faster Attacks/Blood Magic